fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 | OS image                                    |   |   |   |    |     |     |     |
 | Configure & Automation repository service   |   |   |   |    |     |     |     |

-Table: Platform Services to VLANs mapping
+![Lenovo Open Cloud Plaform Service Network Interfaces][platform service vlan]

 ### Platform VLAN to server's NIC mapping

-Beside BMC port, each server has minimal two 1Gb ports and four 10Gb ports.
+Besides BMC port, each server has  minimal two 1Gb ports and four 10Gb ports.
 Interfaces  are  paired   to  form  an  active-active  bonding interface on Platform server.
 Optionally, we can also create a network bridge on top of a bonding  interface.
-A sample configuration is shown below:
+A sample configuration is shown
+below:

 | Network                    | VLAN | BMC | 2 x 1G  | 2 x 10G | 2 x 10G | Bond | Bridge     |
 |----------------------------|------|:---:|:-------:|:-------:|:-------:|------|------------|